Your Basket

 Tea tree oil is packed full of nourishing benefits for our skin - ones that become particularly useful when applied to acne bumps and spots.

-This is largely due to the oil's anti-inflammatory and antibacterial properties, which a found could effectively cleanse and clear the skin after daily use over a twelve week period.
+This is largely due to the oil's anti-inflammatory and antibacterial properties, which a study in 2017 found could effectively cleanse and clear the skin after daily use over a twelve week period.

 Those in the study with mild to moderate acne also reported a significant reduction within this time period.

-While there are a wide number of essential oils out there with antimicrobial effects, many scientists believe is so effective because of its main active ingredient, terpinene-4-ol.
+While there are a wide number of essential oils out there with antimicrobial effects, many scientists believe tea tree is so effective because of its main active ingredient, terpinene-4-ol.

 This naturally-occurring compound is said to destabilise the cells within bacteria, killing them from within and allowing the body to heal over time.
-A even noted this effect as useful for those suffering with psoriasis.
+A study in 2012 even noted this effect as useful for those suffering with psoriasis.

 Paired with the anti-inflammatory effects that help reduce redness and puffiness, acne breakouts appear virtually invisible with just a bit of tea tree oil at your disposal.